AnzeSinigoj/String-Properties/README.md

 The `strprop` program checks various properties of a given string, such as its length, size in memory, whether all characters are valid ASCII, and the memory address where the string is stored.

+## Suggested installation

+For easier usage in the terminal, it is recommended to add the `strprop` program to your system's executable path by placing it in the `/usr/bin` directory.
+This will allow you to run `strprop` from any location in the terminal without needing to specify its full path.

+To do this, you can copy the compiled `strprop` binary to `/usr/bin`:

 ## Usage

 To use the `strprop` program, provide a string as an argument: `strprop [string]`